Hakyoung0/Hakyoung0/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning Electrical and Electronics Engineering!
-I also learning Python, C, and Quantum Computing.
+I also learning Python, and C.

 - 📫 How to reach me: hkjhk3626@gmail.com